kristofer11/chuck/README.md

 - **Scroll-Based Animations**: Framer Motion is used to add elegant scroll-based animations.
 Content elements fade in as users scroll down the page, creating a visually appealing and interactive experience.

 - **YouTube Integration**: A YouTube channel was created for the candidate, and the website features embedded videos.
-Custom thumbnails were designed for these videos to enhance their visibility and attractiveness on the homepage.
+Custom thumbnails, designed using Canva, were added to these videos to enhance their visibility and attractiveness on the homepage.

 - **Responsive Design**: Media queries were implemented to ensure that the website adapts to various screen sizes and devices, providing a consistent and user-friendly experience on both desktop and mobile.